FHA Inspection Requirements and Appraisal Guidelines

 The FHA appraisal influences loan approval in two key ways.
 First, the appraisal evaluates the property condition and identifies if any repairs or further inspections are required for loan approval.
 Second, the appraised value determines the total loan amount a buyer is approved for.
 If the appraised value is lower than the purchase price on the contract, either a price reduction or larger down payment could fill the gap to get loan approval.

 Repairs aside, how long can you wait after the appraisal to close on an FHA loan?
 It helps to understand how long an FHA appraisal is good for.
-Once the borrower and lender receive a copy of the FHA appraisal, it’s valid for 120 days.
-However, borrowers can request a 30-day extension to allow more time to close on a FHA loan.
+Once the borrower and lender receive a copy of the FHA appraisal, it’s valid for 180 days.

 A conditional approval from the lender will outline the required repairs to be made in order to close.
 After the appraisal is approved in underwriting, the loan will most likely be cleared to close.
 Prior to closing, borrowers will receive a mortgage closing disclosure which outlines the total funds needed to close.